 Just because something is legal doesn’t mean it’s safe to use.
 Alcohol is a prime example.
 Even though alcohol is legal in the United States, it has the potential to cause physical and psychological dependence.
 The widespread availability of alcohol and its inclusion in celebrations like weddings and sporting events can make it easy to engage in activities like binge drinking, which can evolve into alcohol abuse.
+Unfortunately, mental health issues, like depression, often co-occur with substance use.
+Alcohol and depression commonly occur together and require professional dual diagnosis treatment to truly overcome.

 Alcohol and Depression